 The Cap forms an immense stone rampart and is the highest maritime cliff in Europe.
 The summit is a 394 m sheer cliff with stunning views towards Cassis and the south coast of France.

-Martigues is a town near Marseilles known as the “Venice of Provence”.
+Martigues is a town near Marseille known as the “Venice of Provence”.

 The locality comprises three neighbourhoods and several villages.
 It crosses the Channel of Caronte, which links the Etang de Berre and the Mediterranean.